xlnwel/grl/readme.md

-## GRL (Game of Reinforcement Learning/General Purpose Reinforcement Learning)
+## GRL (Game of Reinforcement Learning/General-Purpose Reinforcement Learning)

 A modulated and versatile library for deep reinforcement learning, implemented in *Tensorflow2.4*.